uschpc/webportal-netlify-gatsby/src/user-guides/software/singularity.md

 Next, sign in to the Singularity remote builder, navigate to the Remote Builder page, either upload your definition file or copy and paste the contents, and then select "Build".
 It will then display a build log.

-Assuming the build is successful, you can then pull the container image into Discovery using the provided library path.
-You will first need to create and enter an access token in order to access your remote builder account from Discovery.
+Assuming the build is successful, you can then pull the container image into the cluster using the provided library path.
+You will first need to create and enter an access token in order to access your remote builder account from the cluster.
 Navigate to the Access Tokens page and select "Create a New Access Token".
-Copy the created token and then on Discovery run the `singularity remote login` command to enter the token.
+Copy the created token and then on the cluster run the `singularity remote login` command to enter the token.

-> Note: The access token expires every 30 days, so this step will need to be repeated every 30 days to continue using the remote builder with Discovery.
+> Note: The access token expires every 30 days, so this step will need to be repeated every 30 days to continue using the remote builder with the cluster.

 You can pull the image from your personal library with a generic command like the following: